Monday, February 16, 2015

 It is easy to be thankful and to trust Him and to “sing His praises” when things are going our way and when we have more than enough.
 But it is so hard to do this when we are in the “desert times” of our lives and when we feel like life is letting us down, like God is letting us down, and like we have been abandoned by Him.

 Learning to praise Him and trust Him (and to glorify Him) completely and at all times - regardless of what is going on in our lives – is part of the journey.
-And it can only be learned that hard way.
+And it can only be learned the hard way.
 It can only be learned . . .

 when God strips us of things we want or “need” so that we can learn that He is enough for us . . .